 Let’s continue my tradition of writing about shows nobody watches on the blog nobody reads with an introduction to No Tomorrow, shall we?
 Maybe eventually readers and viewers will flock to us both.
 Like Xavier with an X, it’s my truth, and I believe.
 Don’t judge. 😘

-No Tomorrow is on Tuesday nights on the CW, following The Flash.
+is was on Tuesday nights on the CW, following The Flash.
 Flash theoretically should have been a great lead in, being the CWs highest rated show, but in reality, the audiences for these 2 shows are very different.
 The Flash attracts comic book fans, families, and a few shippers/fans of its stars.
 No Tomorrow has been advertised as if it was a light romantic romantic comedy with a quirky premise and a lovably deluded male lead.
 That’s going to attract a different audience, and, in fact, Flash’s audience hasn’t stuck around, leaving No Tomorrow with too small an audience for even the CW to order a full season beyond the first 13 episodes.
 But even it it stays a limited run, 1 season show, it’s still worth checking out.
 Firefly only had about the same number of episodes, after all, and it lives on in legend and on Netflix.
+Update- as does No Tomorrow: as of 12/2021, you can stream all 13 episodes on Netflix or buy them digitally in any of the usual places.

-My favorite couple, though, is the B couple, Hank and Deirdre.
+My favorite couple, though, is the B couple, Hank (Jonathan Langdon, NOS4A2) and Deirdre (Amy Pietz, Animal Kingdom).
 Deirdre is the deadpan manager at the Amazon-like warehouse where much of the cast works.
 Hank is her conspiracy-loving assistant.
 Initially, Deirdre’s is an unrequited, forbidden love.
 Slowly, Hank unpeals Deirdre’s layers to reveal the mysterious, passionate woman hidden inside.
 Their differences lead to an epic courtship, fraught with unfortunate misunderstandings and intense reunions. (😇 The flowery language will make sense if you watch the show.)

-The cast also includes Evie’s other coworker Kareema, a cynical, bisexual woman who doesn’t believe in love until she finds it herself with her brother’s fiancée.
+The cast also includes Evie’s other coworker Kareema (Sarayu Blu, I Feel Bad), a cynical, bisexual woman who doesn’t believe in love until she finds it herself with her brother’s fiancée.
 Kareema’s a whiz on the work computer system, probably the most efficient in the place when she wants to be.
-Evie’s ex-boyfriend Timothy writes magazine articles about technology and pines for Evie, while also trying to create a new life and stronger persona for himself.
-Evie’s parents struggle through mid-life, financial, and marital crises but are warm and supportive through it all.
+Evie’s ex-boyfriend Timothy (Jesse Rath, Supergirl) writes magazine articles about technology and pines for Evie, while also trying to create a new life and stronger persona for himself.
+Evie’s parents (Ted McGinley and Gigi Rice) struggle through mid-life, financial, and marital crises but are warm and supportive through it all.
 (Once they’ve expressed their feelings about each crisis, of course.)
 It’s easy to see where Evie’s sunny disposition comes from, but Mom and Dad are still working on realism, too.

 Xavier’s friends and family weave in and out of the show as well, while each week he and Evie cross items off their Apocalyts, Bucket Lists tailored to the coming apocalypse.
 Xavier’s “No regrets, live life to the fullest” philosophy touches everyone he meets, with varying consequences.
 Even for Xavier and Evie, the results aren’t always positive.
 What looked like harmless, if irresponsible, jokes in the pilot are now coming back to bite Xavier 6 episodes later, with several months to go before he expects the meteor to hit.
 Even short term living requires a certain amount of planning and responsibility, and Xavier’s timing wasn’t the best.